 Another house feature that I was fond of was the wrap around veranda on the second floor.
 I have been to many homes where there was a full veranda on the first floor, but not many on the second.
 I found it to be an incredible viewing vantage point of he grounds, and a lovely way to be part of the outdoors from above.

 One of the more intriguing features on property is the in-ground saltwater pool, which was considered very luxurious for a Key West residential home during the 1930s.
 The final cost of construction was $20,000, which was more than double the home’s purchased price.
 Pauline had it built in 1937, while Ernest was reporting in Spain, and he was quite irate upon his return.

 Although it is said that Pauline paid for the pool herself, Ernest became melodramatic about the costly addition.
 He pulled a penny out of his pocket, threw it and exclaimed, “Pauline, you’ve spent all but my last penny, so you might as well have that!”.
 She kept the penny and had it embedded on the north end of the pool to memorialize his apparent absurdity.
 Over time, the pool grew on him and Ernest had a wall built around the pool so he could swim in the nude.

 — Hemingway House Cats —

 The cats not only have the lush outdoors as their playground, they also had the run of the house.
 Many of the antique furnishings have been corded off or have ‘Keep Off’ signs, which means nothing to these felines.
-They go where they please and how they please, another reason for me to like them.
+They go where they please, and is another reason for me to like them.

 — The Grounds and Gardens —